Mirza-Charbagh Residence: Engineers

-Architechture
+Architecture

 The palace was rebuilt mainly in wood and brick style.
 It is structurally divided into two.
 The first part is a 6x20 m building with a height of 11 meters, it consists of a two-room hall and a 15-bed hotel.
 At the top of the corridor was a bolokhana.
 The interior of both rooms is decorated with carvings and paintings.
 A large arched mihrab and arches were built on both sides of the hotel.
 The upper parts of the northern and southern walls of the room have four arches.
 The eight windows of the building are in the European style, and their upper part is made in the form of a bell.
 The building is entered from the north side through two doors.
 The doors are decorated with carvings.

 To the west of the hotel there is another ten-room building.
 Architecturally, it looks a bit plain.
 The foundation of the building was restored to 1 m of 25 rows of 28x28x4 bricks.
 The bricks of the 26th row were stacked upright, taking into account their earthquake resistance.
 Sinch and zavarav are placed in a polygonal shape, their edges are hidden from view.
 The interior of the building's rooms is decorated in oriental style.
 There was a 9-12-meter well on the edge of the platform on the surface of the yard, which was later buried.